26+ Haunted Houses & Scary Ghost Tours in Kansas City: Updated for 2023

 Host a Murder Mystery Party “Clue” Style

-Teens can still dress up by hitting up a Thrift store and finding outfits to where that fit their part.
+Teens can still dress up by hitting up a Thrift store and finding outfits to wear that fit their part.
 Check out Pinterest for menu ideas, scripts, and costume ideas for the party.
 You can also find some great ideas online!

 Halloween Mystery Boxes